hadiSahin/Research-Notes/DDoS_Research.md

 <img src="./images/apddos_timeline.png" alt="Automated DDoS Detection Timeline" width="500">

+### January 15, 2025

+Using the improved DDoS detection mechanism, we conducted several experiments to identify DDoS attacks.
+We used Kentik alerts as ground truth and compared the results from unsupervised models, particularly autoencoders and generative adversarial networks.
+The unsupervised models detected most of the DDoS attacks identified by Kentik; however, they also flagged additional attack cases, some of which may be false positives.
+We aim to minimize these false positives as much as possible.

 ## References
 [1] G. Fernandes, J. J. Rodrigues, L. F. Carvalho, J. F. Al-Muhtadi, and M. L. Proen c¸ a, “A comprehensive survey on network anomaly detection,”Telecommunication Systems, vol. 70, pp. 447–489, 2019.